gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

             .. tab-item:: Q1

-                Write a for-loop to scroll each letter in 'ace' individually.
+                Write a for-loop to scroll each letter in 'ace' individually and show a "-" between them.

                 .. code-block:: python

                     from microbit import *

-                    string = 'winner'
+                    string = 'ace'
+                    gap_character = "-"
                     while True:
                         for character in string:
                             display.scroll(character)
+                            display.show(gap_character)
                             sleep(300)

             .. tab-item:: Q2

-                Write a for-loop to scroll each digit in 2023 individually.
+                Write a for-loop to scroll each digit in 2023 individually and show a "*" between them.

                 .. code-block:: python

                     from microbit import *

                     string = '2023'
+                    gap_character = "*"
                     while True:
                         for character in string:
                             display.scroll(character)
+                            display.show(gap_character)
                             sleep(300)

 ----